 How Does a Colorimeter Work?

-The colorimeter’s lens and tristimulus absorption filter turn the beam of light into an isolated wavelength.
-The photocell evaluates how much of the wavelength was absorbed, and the device returns the results on its digital display.
+The colorimeter's lens and tristimulus absorption filter converts the light beam into an isolated wavelength.
+The photocell measures how much of the wavelength was absorbed and displays the data on its digital display.
+Colorimeters and spectrophotometers are among the most advanced color-measuring tools.
+Although closely linked, they each have distinct qualities that make them best suited to specific measurements.

 INFO Get More Information